Recipes

 ½ pkg of extra firm tofu, patted dry and cut in cubes

 1 eight oz. pkg.
-House foods brand Tofu Shiritaki angel hair noodles (or use 3/4 cup cooked angel hair pasta)
+House foods brand Tofu Shiritaki angel hair noodles (or

 2 ½ cups low-sodium vegetable stock